-A student’s Individualized Education Plan should be the first resource a teacher uses as they look to differentiate instruction for a student with a disability.
+A student’s Individualized Education Plan (IEP) should be the first resource teachers use as they look to differentiate instruction for a student with a disability.
 Once the student’s needs are deeply understood, the following strategies and scaffolds might be employed to best serve that student:

-- For students that need more visual supports, enlarge the printing preferences on any templates that are printed from the Small Group Lessons.
+- For students that need more visual supports, enlarge the printing preferences on Small Group Lesson templates.

 Independent Digital Lesson Supports

-- Support students in working through Independent Digital Lessons at their own pace.
-When working at their own pace students have the opportunity to learn new concepts with problem setup and solution paths that are supported visually and verbally by on-screen teachers, and receive personalized remediation paths with pictures and manipulatives that address misconceptions.
+- Support students in working at their own pace.
 Students should continue to work at their own pace even if they take longer to finish an Independent Digital Lesson than other students.

 - Identify individual supports that adhere to the IEP for students to use during Independent Digital Lessons such as an individual math vocabulary dictionary, multiplication charts, etc.

-- Provide students with access to concrete manipulatives to use while they engage in Independent Digital Lessons.
+- Ensure all students have access to concrete manipulatives to use during Independent Digital Lessons.

 You can also learn more about the full set of accessibility features embedded in the Zearn student experience in our Zearn Accessibility Overview.